filamentphp/filament/packages/panels/docs/11-themes.md

 }
 ```

-## Adding a Logo
+## Adding a logo

-By default, Filament uses your app's name as a logo.
-However, you can easily add a custom logo to the __Filament__ panel.
+By default, Filament uses your app's name to render a simple text-based logo.
+However, you can easily customize this.

-To set a custom logo, you can use the [configuration](configuration) file and pass the public URL of the logo image using the `brandLogo` method:
+If you want to simply change the text that is used in the logo, you can use the `brandName()` method:

 ```php
 use Filament\Panel;